Casa Cuba

-The Casa Cuba is a gallery about Cuba in Bukit Peringgit, Melaka, Malaysia.
+Casa Cuba was a gallery which displayed Cuban art in Bukit Peringgit, Malacca, Malaysia.
 The gallery was built in June 2007 in the former senior government officer's residence during British Malaya.
 An initiative of the Cuban embassy in Malacca, the gallery showcases various forms of art by Cuban artists, such as paintings, lithographs and ceramics.
+As of 2019, it was shut down and converted into state government office.